amoe/allen-moronuki/allen_moronuki_notes.md

 Unsatisfyingly implement maximumBy using the cheap method of destructuring.

+It's possible that we can use `bool` from Data.Bool to make some of these if statements more point free.

+In the definitions, they talk a bit more abour catamorphisms, and they mention that `bool`, `maybe`, and `either` are examples of catamorphisms.
+These all seem to be a kind of selection/branching functions.
+I couldn't see any particular pattern in their type signatures.

+A&M also define tail recursion and mention that (as expected) foldr is not tail recursive, but foldl is tail recursive.
+The position of the tail call remains syntactically visible.

 # 2019-09-13

 Writing many versions of many and elem, the most notable result is that